 The League of American Bicyclists conducts the Bicycle Friendly Community (BFC) award program to recognize towns that have made significant strides in improving bike conditions.
 The application itself provides a great framework of action items to climb the ladder of five BFC award levels.
 Lately, more municipal bicycle plans are including BFC status as an implementation goal – and a way to attract residents and businesses.

 Ride Illinois is a resource for towns aspiring for BFC status as well as local advocates who want their towns to aspire!
 We can help prepare and review the application and suggest action items, many of which tend to be easy and low/no-cost.

-Illinois BFCs include: Urbana (Gold); Chicago and Evanston (Silver); Batavia, Champaign, Elmhurst, Glenview, Naperville, Normal, Oak Park, Schaumburg, Warrenville (Bronze).
+Illinois BFCs include: Urbana (Gold); Champaign, Chicago and Evanston (Silver); Aurora, Batavia, Carbondale, DeKalb, Elmhurst, Glenview, Highland Park, Naperville, Normal, Oak Park, Schaumburg, Springfield, Washington, Wilmette and Warrenville (Bronze).

 The League of American Bicyclists also recognizes bicycle friendly businesses, universities, and states.
-As of 2015, Illinois ranks #14.
+Our state has 23 Bicycle Friendly Businesses and 10 Bicycle Friendly Universities.
+As of 2019, Illinois ranks #16.
 We are committed to helping our state keep moving up the rankings!